Learning Recommendations: None

-General Description: In this course, high school sophomores will focus on refining analytical skills in reading, writing and thinking.
-Through a study of European literature, students will examine a wide variety of themes.
-Students will further develop skills in vocabulary, grammar, mechanics and usage, oral communication, presentation and research skills through analytical essays, poetry, narratives and debate.
+General Description: In this course, sophomores focus on refining analytical skills in reading, writing and thinking.
+With an emphasis in European literature, students examine a wide variety of themes.
+Students further develop skills in vocabulary, grammar, mechanics and usage, oral communication, presentation and research skills through analytical essays, poetry, narratives and debate.

-Content: Skills-based according to Washington State Grade Level Expectations (GLEs) for reading and writing.
-The skills include but are not limited to: reading comprehension; informational and complex narrative reading; analysis of story elements; use and understanding and literary devices; analysis of informational and expository text; making predictions and inferences and understanding for text organizational structures.
+Content: Skills-based according to Washington State Learning Standards for English Language Arts.
+The skills include, but are not limited to: reading comprehension; informational and complex narrative reading; analysis of story elements; use and understanding and literary devices; analysis of informational and expository text; making predictions and inferences and understanding for text organizational structures.
 Further writing skills include: analysis and selection strategies for planning writing; use of multiple drafts and editing; collaboration and group evaluation; writing to varied audiences, voices, forms and genres; and the use of organization structures.

 Strategies: Students will learn through a combination of: